 Maven of Modernism at the Norton Simon

-Catching up on some travels with a visit to the Norton Simon in late August.
+Catching up on some travels with a visit to the Norton Simon Museum in Pasadena in late August.
 The Maven of Modernism is an exhibition of works collected by Galka Scheyer a dealer in Southern California.
 She is credited with assembling the "Blue Four”—Lyonel Feininger, Alexei Jawlensky, Paul Klee and Vasily Kandinsky.

 This show is a nice art history anecdote as I had really never heard of Galka, and it is interesting to see the process and history of the collection.

 This a poor quality picture, but I always enjoy when exhibitions include correspondence letters and invoices like the one above.
-Ridiculous prices for spectacular works of art.
+Ridiculous prices for such spectacular works of art.

 Plenty of Kandinsky's to choose from!